cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 ## Browser Launching

-The {% url "`before:browser:launch`" before-browser-launch-event %} event can be used to modify the launch arguments for each particular browser.
+The {% url "`browser:launch`" browser-launch-event %} event can be used to modify the launch arguments for each particular browser.

-### You can use the `before:browser:launch` event to do things like:
+### You can use the `browser:launch` event to do things like:

 - Load a Chrome extension.
 - Specify the media type
 - Enable or disable experimental chrome features.
 - Control which Chrome components are loaded.

-Check out the {% url '`before:browser:launch` event' before-browser-launch-event %} which describe how to use this event.
+Check out the {% url '`browser:launch` event' browser-launch-event %} which describe how to use this event.

 ## Screenshot handling